 A July 2016 Korean study indicated DIM could also be useful for gastrointestinal cancers.

-DIM may be beneficial for those carrying the BRCA1/2 gene mutation as well.
-A small Canadian research study appearing in the British Journal of Cancer in 2014 investigated the ability of DIM to upregulate BRCA1 expression.
-Upregulating this gene, associated with an increased risk of breast cancer, translates to a reduced cancer risk.
-Although a small study, the women receiving 300 mg per day (150 mg twice per day) of DIM experienced a 34 percent increase in BRCA1 expression.
-Very encouraging!
+A 2014 Canadian study investigated the ability of DIM to upregulate BRCA1 expression.
+Upregulating this breast cancer suppressor gene translates to a reduced breast cancer risk.
+Although a small study, the women receiving 300 mg per day (150 mg twice per day) of DIM experienced a 34% increase in BRCA1 expression.
+Very encouraging for those carrying the BRCA1 mutation.

 One other interesting thing.
 When taking DIM, oxygen levels in tumor cells increase.
 This is a really great thing because oxygen is hated by cancer cells.
 They thrive in anaerobic conditions (meaning without oxygen) so something natural that increases cellular oxygen levels is beneficial.
 The study was done at the University of California at Berkeley in 2008 and it was the first to demonstrate that DIM works by decreasing the accumulation and activity a key factor involved in angiogenesis called HIF-1alpha in hypoxic cancer cells.